Andy Crisconi of One World Trekking recommends:

 I receive immunization questions all the time from clients.
 Personally, I believe in getting the minimum recommended or required by the country being visited.
 Most people hate shots and they are/have become a rather expensive part of trip preparations.
 Most of my treks are in the Himalayan countries of South Asia.

-Minimums I recommend to my clients are:
+Minimum vaccinations I recommend to my clients traveling are:

 In terms of general travel safety in Asia, a few tips I would also offer are: